TheHive-Project/CortexDocs/analyzer_requirements.md

 ## Subscription and License-based Analyzers

 ### Autofocus
-[Autofocus](https://www.paloaltonetworks.com/cortex/autofocus) is a Threat Intelligence Platform provided by Palo Alto Networks as a commercial product.
+[Autofocus](https://www.paloaltonetworks.com/cortex/autofocus) is a commercial Threat Intelligence Platform provided by Palo Alto Networks.

 This analyzer comes in 3 flavors:
-- AUTOFOCUS_**GetSampleAnalysis**: fetch the full analysis of sample based on its hash (hash).
+- AUTOFOCUS_**GetSampleAnalysis**: fetch the full analysis of a sample based on its hash.
-- AUTOFOCUS_**SearchIOC**: fetch samples linked to a specific IOC (domain, fqdn, user-agent, imphash, ip, mutex, url, tag).
+- AUTOFOCUS_**SearchIOC**: fetch samples linked to a specific IoC (domain, fqdn, user-agent, imphash, ip, mutex, url , tag).
 Please note that mutex and tag are not default datatypes in TheHive.
-You need to create them before leveraging them.
+You need to create them in TheHive before you can leverage them.
 - AUTOFOCUS_**SearchJSON**: fetch samples matching a complex search in JSON format (other).

 #### Requirements
 You need to be an Autofocus customer of Palo Alto Networks to have access to their API and be able to use the analyzer.

-Provide your API key as a value to the `apikey` parameter.
+Provide your API key as the value of the `apikey` parameter.

 ### DNSDB
 Leverage Farsight Security's [DNSDB](https://www.dnsdb.info/) for Passive DNS.